Artificial Lung & Lung Assist

 A HLM is used during a heart surgery to take over the natural task of heart and lung for the time of the surgery, while the ECLA therapy is supposed to assist the lung function by oxygenating only a part of the blood (Fig. 2).
 The ECLA is often used as post-op procedure and can last for weeks.

-The working group "Lung Assist" in the Department of Cardiovascular Engineering focusses on research, development and testing of lung assist
+The working group "Artificial Lung" in the Department of Cardiovascular Engineering focusses on research, development and testing of lung assist

 systems both for use as a heart-lung machine and for ECLA application.

 Primary goals are the miniaturization of the systems for small patients (e.g. neonates) and adaptation to the patients´ individual needs.